Broccoliux/repo-roaster/journal.md

 almost done

 ohhh bro its not working, idk why but its not i will try chaning the voice id, or maybe rey something new,

+i haev a really bad news that we cant use eleven labs api cuz it is paid, idk why but i have used it before for freee.

+now gonna use the local  voice of devices., or maybe ditch this feature.